microcks/microcks.io/content/documentation/guides/integration/ai-copilot.md

         maxTokens: 2000
 ```

 It is worth noting that the `apiUrl` configuration is not yet available via the Kubernetes Operator method.
-There's [a GitHub issue](https://github.com/microcks/microcks-operator/issues/111) opened to track that addition.
+To track that addition, there's [a GitHub issue](https://github.com/microcks/microcks-operator/issues/111) opened.

 ## Wrap-up

-Congrats 🎉 You now know how to connect Microcks to your favourite LLM to help make your mocks dataset richer!
+Congrats 🎉 You now know how to connect Microcks to your favourite LLM to enrich your mock dataset!

-As as complementary reading, you can check how to [Boost your API mocking workflow with Ollama and Microcks](https://medium.com/itnext/boost-your-api-mocking-workflow-with-ollama-and-microcks-38e25fe78450) that explores how to use the AI Copilot features locally with the LLM and model of your choice!
+As a complementary reading, you can check how to [Boost your API mocking workflow with Ollama and Microcks](https://medium.com/itnext/boost-your-api-mocking-workflow-with-ollama-and-microcks-38e25fe78450) that explores how to use the AI Copilot features locally with the LLM and model of your choice!